brocaar/chirpstack-network-server/docs/content/install/config.md

   # Geolocation settings.
   #
-  # When set, LoRa Server will use the configured geolocation service to
+  # When set, LoRa Server will use the configured geolocation server to
   # resolve the location of the devices.
   [geolocation_server]
   # Server.